top of page

 3. Why do I get cold sweats at night?

-• Night sweats can happen for many reasons, like infections that make your body warmer, hormonal changes during menopause, high anxiety that affects stress levels, or sleep problems like sleep apnea that disturb your sleep.
-Knowing why you have night sweats can help you find the right treatment or lifestyle changes to lessen them.
+• Night sweats happen for many reasons.
+They can be caused by infections that make your body temperature go up, changes in hormones, like during menopause, high stress or anxiety, or problems with sleep, such as sleep apnea, that disturb how you sleep.
+Sometimes medicines or health conditions like diabetes or cancer can also cause night sweats.
+Knowing why you get night sweats can help you find the right treatment or make lifestyle changes to reduce them and sleep better.

 4. How can I stop cold sweats quickly?